Revenge film paints bleak picture of rural China

 His "Still Life" similarly dealt with the plight of ordinary Chinese who have been bypassed by the economic "miracle" that dominates Western headlines.

-Cai reduces the brothers to a single character Lao played by Chen Jianbin, who goes in search of his brother's murderer realizing the police will never pursue the case.
+Cai reduces the brothers to a single character Lao played by Chen Jianbin, who goes in search of his brother's murderer realising the police will never pursue the case.

 The impoverished peasant visits the city where he meets his estranged wife and son and ends up in an illegal mine in remote China where the killer has gone into hiding.